 \subsection{Comparison of point forecast accuracy}

 In Figure~\ref{fig:2}, we demonstrate the forecasts of the life-table death counts obtained from the CLR and CDF transformations.
-For one-step-ahead forecasts, the differences between the two transformation are marginal.
-As forecast horizon increases to $h=20$, the difference is more visible.
-As measured by the KLD and JSD, the CDF transformation produces smaller forecast errors than those from the CLR transformation for $h=1$ and $h=20$ considered.
+For one-step-ahead forecasts, the differences between the two transformations are marginal.
+As the forecast horizon increases to $h=20$, the difference is more visible.
+As measured by KLD and JSD, the CDF transformation produces smaller forecast errors than those of the CLR transformation for the $h=1$ and $h=20$ considered.

+In Table~\ref{tab:KLD_tab}, we compare the KLD across the 24 countries, averaged over 20 forecast horizons.
+Countries such as Iceland and Ireland are challenging to predict accurately using the CLR transformation.
+In contrast, the CDF transformation shows moderate errors.
+Between the two ways of selecting the number of components, it is advantageous to use $K=6$ for forecasting.

-Averaging over the point forecast errors obtained from the 24 countries, Figure~\ref{fig:3} presents horizon-specific plots to compare the accuracy of the two transformations, as measured by the KLD and JSD.
-Between the CLR and CDF transformations, the CDF transformation consistently outperforms the CLR transformation.
-Such superiority is credited to the monotonicity constraint enjoyed by the CDF transformation.
-For modeling the unconstrained data in the Euclidean space, it is advantageous to use $K=6$ for forecasting.
-In contrast, the number of components selected by the EVR tends to be fewer than the optimal.
+Averaging over point forecast errors obtained from the 24 countries, Figure~\ref{fig:3} presents horizon-specific plots to compare the accuracy of the two transformations, as measured by the KLD and JSD.
+Between the CLR and CDF transformations, the CDF transformation \textit{consistently} outperforms the CLR transformation.
+This superiority is credited to the monotonicity constraint enjoyed by the CDF transformation.
+For modeling the unconstrained data in Euclidean space, it is advantageous to use $K=6$ for forecasting.
+In contrast, the number of components selected by the EVR tends to be fewer than optimal.
 Choosing a larger number of components results in only a minor loss, whereas selecting too few components leads to a more substantial loss.